-On January 3, 2009, the vessel PATRIOT, a 54 foot steel-hull boat was involved in an accident, which resulted in the presumed sinking of the vessel with the loss of two crewmembers onboard.
-The F/V PATRIOT was reported to have an estimated 5000 gallons of fuel onboard.
-In the days following the accident, the position of the vessel remained unknown, but several vessels reported catching their nets on an unknown object on the bottom of the ocean.
-On January 8, 2009, the Coast Guard established a temporary safety zone around this reported underwater object located in Massachusetts Bay approximately 17 miles northeast from Scituate, Massachusetts, in position 42°24'27'' N, 70°27'14'' W. This underwater object created an immediate and significant danger to the environment, the commercial fishing industry, and the general maritime public, as mariners unaware of its presence could make contact with the object and cause damage to their vessel equipment below the water, or fishing gear.
-While investigative efforts continue, and risk mitigation strategies are further explored it is necessary to extend the duration of the safety zone.
+On January 3, 2009, the F/V PATRIOT, a 54-foot steel-hull boat, sank with the loss of two crewmembers onboard.
+The vessel was reported to have an estimated 5000 gallons of fuel onboard.
+There were no survivors and the exact position of the vessel was not immediately known.
+On January 8, 2009, the Coast Guard established a temporary safety zone around a reported underwater object believed to be the F/V PATRIOT, located in Massachusetts Bay approximately 17 miles northeast of Scituate, Massachusetts, in position 42°24'27.34'' N, 70°27'17.23'' W.

+This underwater object created an immediate and significant danger to the environment, the commercial fishing industry, and the general maritime public, as mariners unaware of its presence could make contact with the object and cause damage to their vessel, equipment below the water or fishing gear.
+On January 14, 2009, the Coast Guard extended the temporary safety zone until March 14, 2009, while investigative efforts continued and risk mitigation strategies were further explored.
+On January 23, 2009, underwater exploratory operations with photographic equipment confirmed that the object was the F/V PATRIOT.
+The owners of the vessel intend to conduct dive and salvage operations on the vessel.
+The extension of this zone will help ensure the planned dive and salvage operations can be conducted safely.